Entra ID Authentication

-- Click Validate Client Secret, this opens your Azure AD sign in page.
+- Click Validate Client Secret, this opens your Entra ID sign in page.

 Enter your username and password, this will be the same as the sign-in credentials for the Ivanti Neurons Platform.
 When you sign-in the new client secret is validated.
 If successful, return to this wizard and continue to update the client secret.
 If it is unsuccessful, go back and check if the new client secret you entered is accurate.
 For other failure reasons see Validation Troubleshooting